Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/4.time-fragment-ldes/README.md

 ```bash
 docker compose up
 ```
-You also need to re-import the workflow: log on again to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `user.env` file and create a new process group based on the [ingest workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).
+You also need to re-import the workflow: browse again to the [Apache NiFi user interface](https://localhost:8443/nifi) and create a new process group based on the [ingest workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).

 ### Test Execution
 > **Note**: the first scenario is already implicitly tested by the [LDES Server verification step](../../../support/context/simulator-workflow-server-mongo/README.md#ldes-server).